 But you’re in luck!
 We’ve done the research for you, and most importantly, we’ll keep our list current.
 You’re welcome.

-So without further ado, here’s our carefully curated list of the best all-inclusive resorts for going topless.
+So without further ado, here’s our carefully curated list of the best all-inclusive resorts for topless sunbathing.
 Some resorts have private or semi-private areas for topless (or even nude) sunbathing, other resorts are partially or totally clothing-optional.

-- Temptation Cancun (Cancun, Mexico) – The recently-remodeled Temptation is an adults-only resort with a young-ish crowd (mostly late-twenties to just-breaching-forties, with the occasional younger or older), and three pools (‘fun’, ‘sports’, and ‘quiet’) all of which allow topless — but not nude — sunbathing.
+- Temptation Cancun (Cancun, Mexico) – The recently-remodeled Temptation is an adults-only resort with a young-ish crowd (mostly late-twenties to just-breaching-forties, with the occasional younger or older), and three pools (‘fun’, ‘sports’, and ‘quiet’) all of which allow topless sunbathing (but not full-on nudity!).
 Very fun, party atmosphere, lots of activities, and a sexy vibe.

-- Iberostar Grand Hotel Paraiso (Cancun, Mexico) – The Iberostar Grand Hotel Paraiso is chic, elegant, and 5-star all the way.
-It’s adults only, so topless sunbathing is permitted around the pool, but not on the beach, because the beach is part of the Iberostar Complex that includes several family resorts.
+- Iberostar Grand Hotel Paraiso (Playa del Carmen, Mexico) – The Iberostar Grand Hotel Paraiso is chic, elegant, and 5-star all the way.
+It’s adults only, so topless sunbathing is permitted around the pool, but not on the beach, (because the beach is part of the Iberostar Complex that includes several family resorts).
 They do play music at the pool, but overall it’s a more relaxed atmosphere, much less of a party-crowd than you’ll find at other all-inclusive resorts.